Connect with us

 The talk about who wins a Grammy from Ghana has been a subject of debate for a long time.
 However, very little attention has been paid to the ingenious music being made by musicians without the A-list or Mainstream Tag.
 Artists like Wiyaala, Atongo Zimba, Worlasi, and others who stand out for their ingenuity are never considered potential winners.
 However, with the release of No Go Go! by Dr Pushkin ft.
 Ko-Jo Cue and Ataman Nikita, one may be tempted to ask, “What will it take to win a Grammy as a Ghanaian artist?”.
 Is it just attempting to fit into popular genres or using established genres as a footing to create imaginative, artful, and inventive music?

-Ordinarily, most artists would be clamoring at the successful fusion of sounds that has the potential to birth a new genre or direction.
+Ordinarily, most artists would be clamouring at the successful fusion of sounds that has the potential to birth a new genre or direction.
 However, when two talented creatives meet, the satisfaction is in bringing art and impact to the fore; such is the case of this masterpiece of a song.
 No No Go!
 It thrives on rhythmic percussion backed by the pleasing, incessant sound of the Kologo.
 In what Dr Pushkin calls “Kologo Fusion”, the genre is not just another attempt at creating something new but a conscious fusion of indigenous sound and musical instruments in popular music genres, offering a refreshing listenership to fans and music lovers.

 Despite being a fun song, No Go Go is art-in-protest; the lyrics are a resounding reminder of the need to stand firm against the systematic failures of leadership.
 Time and again, Ghanaians have suffered instances where politicians use state institutions to shut up people who speak against the system’s wrongs.
 However, No Go Go! is a reminder to the powers that be about the relentlessness of the people despite the oppressive antics.
 It is a reminder that the people will match and protest till the wrongs become right.